aldolat/pinboard-bookmarks/README.md

 * Added "no-follow" option to all external links.
 * Added the number of retrieved items in debug section.
 * Added option to select the type of list (bullet or numeric list).
-* Added option to get bookmarks labeled with the source, like from:pocket
+* Added option to get bookmarks labeled with the source, like `from:pocket`.
 * Added option to display debugging informations to admins only.
+* Added option to display the time of the bookmarks.
+* Changed capabilities for viewing debug informations.
 * Hardening security.
-* Added option to display the time of the bookmarks.* Added option to display the time of the bookmarks.

 ### 1.1 ###